RoamGuru Roam Guru

 By Sophie Brennan

 The first time I drove across the Menai Suspension Bridge onto Anglesey, I had one of those moments where you realise you've been missing something.
-There it was—this island hanging off the northwest corner of Wales, surrounded by the Irish Sea, with Snowdonia rising behind it like a backdrop someone painted just to show off.
+There it was—this island hanging off the northwest corner of Wales, surrounded by the Irish Sea on three sides, with Snowdonia rising behind it like a backdrop someone painted just to show off.
 I'd lived in the UK for fifteen years and somehow never made it here.
 Don't be like me.

 Anglesey in spring is the time to come.
 The summer crowds haven't arrived yet, the lambs are actually lambs (not slightly bigger sheep), and you can walk into most restaurants without booking a week ahead.
 The bluebells at Newborough Forest will make you stop and stare.
 The seabirds at South Stack will make you wish you'd brought better binoculars.
 And the seafood—Anglesey oysters, Menai mussels, crab so fresh it was swimming yesterday—will remind you why you bother travelling anywhere.